eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 ## Overall Thought Process

-We want to show a 3D us by leveraging the application package with little overlaps between materials.
-If we look at the rest of the package, the transcript and CV only put us into numbers and project names.
-But we are missing something – without showing our thought process and personality, we are boring, cold, and flat.
+I wanted to show a 3D me by leveraging the application package with little overlaps between materials.
+But so far, the transcript and CV only put me into numbers and project names.

-This gap is where SoP comes in, and it is the only opportunity\* to paint a 3D us (and hope it’s attractive enough for <s>a research date</s> an interview).
+There is something missing – without showing my thought process and personality, I’m boring, cold, and flat.
+This gap is where SoP comes in, and it is the only\* opportunity to add that third dimension (and hope it’s attractive enough for <s>a research date</s> an interview).
 We will use sketching as an analogy and go through things that I constantly reminded myself of when thinking about my SoP at a high level.

 \*Note: Letters of recommendation (LoRs) help too, but they are observations of us.
 SoP is the one thing in our full control.

-**Find a common thread and tell a story about my professional development.** What to include?
-What’s relevant?
-Convey my why’s (e.g., why research, why grad school, why data systems).
-The skeleton
+**Convey the why’s.** Just like all drawings, SoP needs a purpose, a main message that both utilizes the space in the application and fills the gap.
+From most of the resources above, the purpose should be conveying the why’s (e.g., why research, why grad school, why this subfield).

-**Bring in personality.** Now we know what to include, but how do we present it?
-Colour the black-and-white skeleton.
+**Find a common thread and tell a story about professional development.** Now I know what to include, but how could I organize my content in a way that shows the reader how I think?
+We need a skeleton first.
+I could tell my why’s in a plain list, but wouldn’t showing how my research journey evolved add more character?
+Inevitably, I had to repeat what’s in the CV, but the added value comes from the personality and thought process illustrated through those experiences.
+The experiences are just a tool at this point, instead of the main focus, so don’t worry about repeating the content.

-I tried to bring in my personal voice while staying professional and make every sentence read like something only I would write.
-It’s a fine line to walk.
-But it’s possible to allow my personality to shine through the story of my professional development.
+**Bring in personality.** Let’s colour the black-and-white skeleton with a personal pallet.
+I tried to make every sentence read like something only I would write.
+Admittedly, bringing in a personal voice while staying professional is a fine line to walk, but it’s possible.
 The annotated SoP is (trying to be) an example.
 So is this post.
 We will talk about a few ways to do that in the detailed comments.

 **Help the reader focus.** We have limited paint.
 So first, be concise, no fluff.
 Every sentence is an opportunity to draw a line and should together portrait a clean image.